 Compare Fee Structures

 As mentioned above, understanding and comparing the different merchant service fee structures is essential.
-To ensure that you don’t pay more than you need to for merchant services, you will need to pick a fee structure that serves your needs and a package that is not overpriced.
+To ensure that you don’t pay more than you need to, you will need to pick a fee structure that serves your needs and a package that is not overpriced.

 Watch out for Long Term Contracts